Personality Isn’t permanent

 “Before coffee, I’m an INTJ.
 After coffee, I’m an ENTJ.”

-In other words, if you make the label your ultimate reality your life will do anything to support that label.
-By accepting the personality trait as the truth, alternative ways of thinking won’t ever come up.
+Because if you accept the personality trait as an absolute truth, alternative ways of thinking won’t ever come up.
 In this sense you shouldn’t trust your personality type any more as you trust your horoscope.

 Let’s take a look at some myths about our personality.

-There are five personality factors that are widely known:
+There are five personality factors that are widely known and used to define who we ‘are’.

-1. How open you are to learning and experiencing new things (openness to new experience)
+1. Openness to Experience (how open you are to learning and experiencing new things)

-2. How organized, motivated, and goal-directed you are (conscientiousness)
+2. Conscientiousness (how organized, motivated, and goal-directed you are)

-3. How energized and connected you are around other people (extroversion)
+3. Extraversion (how energized and connected you are around other people)

-4. How friendly and optimistic you are toward other people (agreeableness)
+4. Agreeableness (how friendly and optimistic you are toward other people)

-5. How well you handle stress and other negative emotions (neuroticism)
+5. Neuroticism (how well you handle stress and other negative emotions)

-These factors are not solid and definitive, and in each situations it’s possible to express these factors differently.
+These factors are not solid or definitive, while in each situations it’s possible to express these factors differently.
 Sometimes for better and sometimes for worse.

-Everyone can think of examples where they have defined themselves by something that was done in the past.
-Or how we limited ourselves by categorizing situations as ‘that is not for me’.
-But what would happen if we stopped boxing ourselves by using a different type of thinking?
+It’s likely that anyone can think of examples where they have defined themselves by something in the past.
+Or how we limited ourselves by saying something like ‘that is not for me’.
+So what would happen if we stop boxing ourselves and use a different type of thinking?

 This is the problem with past-related thinking: it’s a narrative that keeps you rigidly stuck in equilibrium.

 However, we cannot change our past.
-We cannot change what happened to us.
 So it’s not the content that needs changing, only how you view that content:

 “The real voyage of discovery consists not in seeking new landscape, but in having new eyes to see the same landscape differently“– Marcel Proust (bold words added)